MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

 Our application could be used for various purpose.
 For example, allow users to identify different nuts, for allergy purpose.
-This could also be used for industrial application when sorting nuts or detecting allergens in food.
+This could also be used for industrial application when sorting nuts or detecting allergens in food or even better, an app on social media that tells you what sort of nut you are !

 # The problem